lfgrhc/redmine-agile-extender/README.md

 Instalation
 ======================

-Just include rm.user.js only on the agile-board page:
+Just include rm.user.js only on the agile-board page: &lt;script src="rm.user.js"></script>
-<script src="rm.user.js"></script>

 Or you can use GreaseMonkey Firefox plugin for it (or its analog for other browsers).